 You obviously want your Washington DC engagement photos to be something special.
 Not just special, but unique, one-of-a-kind and magical!
-Your love story has never been ordinary, and your DC wedding photographers need to give you engagement pictures that show that to the world.
-Basic shots of you and your future spouse staring at the camera smiling are just not going to be good enough.
+Your love story has never been ordinary.
+So your DC wedding photographers need to give you engagement pictures that show that to the world.
+Basic shots of you and your future spouse staring at the camera smiling are just not good enough.
 No, you want and need and DESERVE something spectacular.

 As a married couple ourselves, we understand firsthand how much unique Washington DC engagement photos matter.
 We know how important it is to feel like those images tell your story and yours alone.
 We have felt the joy of knowing that only we could be the subjects of those beautiful images.

-That understanding is why we strive every day to come up with new ways to document our clients’ love stories as their engagement photographers in Washington, DC.
+That understanding is why we strive every day to come up with new ways to document our clients’ love stories.
 We are always learning and experimenting with more advanced photographic techniques.
 We are always searching for more daring angles.
 We are always taking new risks.
-We are always researching tools and equipment that will take our photography to new heights.
-And we do all of this so that we can give you engagement pictures that stand out from the rest.
+Finally, we are always researching tools and equipment that will take our photography to new heights.
+And we do all of this so that we can give you Washington DC engagement photos that stand out from the rest.

 Not all of these experiments work out, of course.
 But they always teach us something new about the art of documenting love stories.
 And that invariably makes each of us a better Washington DC wedding photographer for folks like you.